 - It can be used to identify and address any side effects of treatment.

-If your doctor is not able to order these labs for you, I would love to do so for you.
+If your doctor cannot order these labs for you, I would love to do so for you.
 Please click below to book your consultation.